Brain injury survivors

 learn about the impact of their relative’s brain injury and share their worries in a safe environment.

 Identify positive emotional and practical coping strategies to help deal with issues as they arise in the future.

-Verna provides couselling from Cornerstones Counselling Centre in Sheffield.
+Verna provides couselling from the Practice Rooms in Sheffield.
 When required she is able to travel to the clients home and local community.